Which Caribbean island is right for you?

 Barbados* is one of the flatter Caribbean islands, making it ideal for those who love exploring on a mountain bike whether cross-country through the island's parishes or along the rugged coastline of Bathsheba with giant boulders and dramatic cliffs.

-Although you can find rum across most of the Caribbean islands, Barbados produces the oldest rum in the world - Mount Gay - where you can witness this secret (or not so secret) rum-making process for yourself.
+Although you can find rum across most of the Caribbean islands, Barbados produces the oldest rum in the world - Mount Gay - where you can witness the rum-making process for yourself.

-One of the highlights is its intricate cave system and taking the tram ride through Harrison's Cave should be on the top of your itinerary.
+One of the highlights is the island's intricate cave system and taking the tram ride through Harrison's Cave should be on the top of your itinerary.

 - Main attractions: Old Havana, Trinidad, tobacco fields